BillGoldenWater/dotfiles/README.md

 1. clone to ~/dotfiles
 2. cd ~/dotfiles
 3. use stow to link:
+  - NOTE: see tmux section before link if using tmux
   - zsh: `stow general zsh`
   - bash: `stow general bash`